This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 teaspoon red pepper flakes

-- 1 large egg
+- 1 large egg slightly beaten

 - In a food processor, blend parmesan, garlic, basil leaves and red onion until well blended.
 It should resemble a thick pesto.

 - Space evenly on baking sheet about a half an inch apart.
 I was able to fit 40 on one baking sheet.
 You will most likely need to cook them in two batches.

 - To make spaghetti with meatballs, heat sauce in large pot over low heat and drop desired amount of meatballs in sauce.
 Cook until sauce and meatballs are heated through.